smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 If IS-PROBE flag is set, then PAYLOAD is treated differently.
 When destination receives Hmp-Unicast-Data-Packet with IS-PROBE flag set, destination doesn't pass PAYLOAD to upper-layer protocol.
 Instead, destination parses PAYLOAD as follows: **\| PROBE-TYPE \| OPTIONAL-PROBE-EXTRA-HEADERS \| PROBE-PAYLOAD \|** where PROBE-TYPE is 1-byte bitfield substrate, with bits [0..2] being either PROBE_UNICAST or PROBE_TO_SANTA, bit[3] being PROBE-EXTRA-HEADERS-PRESENT, and bits [4..7] reserved (MUST be zeros); OPTIONAL-PROBE-EXTRA-HEADERS are similar to OPTIONAL-EXTRA-HEADERS, and PROBE-PAYLOAD takes the rest of the PAYLOAD; if PROBE-TYPE==PROBE_UNICAST, then destination Device sends Hmp-Unicast-Data-Packet back to Root, with PAYLOAD copied from PROBE-PAYLOAD, and extra headers formed from PROBE-EXTRA-HEADERS, "as if" this packet is sent in reply to IS-PROBE packet by upper layer, but adding IS-PROBE flag (as a part of GENERIC-EXTRA-FLAGS extra header).
 If PROBE-TYPE==PROBE_TO_SANTA, destination Device sends a Hmp-To-Santa-Data-Or-Error-Packet, with PAYLOAD copied from PROBE-PAYLOAD, "as if" the packet is sent in reply to IS-PROBE packet by upper layer, but adding IS-PROBE flag (as a part of GENERIC-EXTRA-FLAGS extra header).

-Hmp-Unicast-Data-Packet is processed as specified in Uni-Cast Processing section above; if ACKNOWLEDGED-DELIVERY flag is set, packet is sent in 'Guaranteed Uni-Cast' mode.
+Hmp-Unicast-Data-Packet is processed as specified in Uni-Cast Processing section above; if ACKNOWLEDGED-DELIVERY flag is set, packet is sent in 'Acknowledged Uni-Cast' mode.
 In any case, LAST-HOP field is updated every time the packet is re-sent.
 Processing at the target node (regardless of node type) consists of passing PAYLOAD to the upper-layer protocol.

 If Retransmitting Device receives a "partially correct" Hmp-Unicast-Data-Packet, addressed to itself, and it has NACK-PREV-HOP flag set for the source link within Routing Table, it MUST send a Hmp-Nack-Packet back to the source of packet.